Gruetzig/con3troller/readme.md

 Buttons are mappable to other keyboard letters via kconfig.json.
 Special buttons including the arrow keys are currently WIP

+## Supported operating Systems

+- Windows
+- macOS (not tested)
+- Linux
+    - X
+    - Wayland not supported by pynput apparently

 ## Setup

 1. Install pynput with